erinaceous/linconnect-server/README.md

 **Running**

-Simply run linconnect-server.py to start the server, then start the Android application.
-The Android application will detect the server and display it in the server list using zeroconf.
+Simply run linconnect_server.py to start the server, then start the Android application.
+The Android application will detect the server and display it in the server list.
+Selecting it will send a test notification to the server.

 **Simple Setup (tested on Ubuntu 13.10)**